 Through extensive research at over 200 New England Schools NRRA found that the single most challenging area for school recycling programs was in providing curriculum integration that brought recycling and sustainability into classrooms and can be used as the subject matter for meeting state and local curriculum standards.
-The intention of the NRRA School CLUB is to address just that issue with its new programs now being offered.
-The CLUB offers 6 classroom workshops and 3 technical assistance programs.
-To do this we have 5 Educators whose vast experience can not only help you meet curriculum standards but engage your students!
+The intention of The NRRA School Recycling CLUB is to address just that issue with its new programs now being offered.
+The CLUB offers 4 classroom workshops and 3 technical assistance programs.
+To do this we have Educators whose vast experience can not only help you meet curriculum standards but engage your students!

-schools looking for assistance.
+Gwen Erley Gwen is our in-house Programs Coordinator.
+Along with other projects, she oversees the day-to-day operation of The CLUB and serves as the liaison to all schools looking for assistance.
 She joined the NRRA team in 2014 and comes to us from the educational sector, having spent the last eight years creating and managing internships allowing her students to add meaningful experience to their resumes.
-Her experience in promoting her program and organizing sites, students and reports were an excellent match for our school CLUB programs.Gwen is a life-long recycler, taking the lead from her mom who collected cans for the war effort as a child.
+Her experience in promoting her program and organizing sites, students and reports were an excellent match for our School Recycling CLUB programs.Gwen is a life-long recycler, taking the lead from her mom who collected cans for the war effort as a child.
 She maintains a bi-annual litter pickup in her neighborhood.
 Gwen has a degree in Anthropology from Michigan State University, is an avid birder, loves the outdoors and watching football.